 Writing script characters

-You have two options for writing in script (for example hanzi, hiragana, katakana and kanji): handwriting recognition and keyboard-based input.
+You have two options for writing in script (for example hanzi, hiragana, katakana and kanji): keyboard-based input and handwriting recognition.

 Handwriting recognition works best on touchscreen devices such as tablets and touchscreen laptops, but you can also draw the characters with a mouse.